jjbergman/iliaslatina/IL-translation.md

 920 Juno foresaw this and assisted him so that he wouldn't yield to the blows of the rapid water.
 The sacred gods then began to fight among themselves.

 923 Wild Aeacides again drove back the Phrygian troops, slaughtering great numbers of them.
-His ardor restored, he rejoined the deadly fight and embroiled himself in the horrible battle.
+His passion for battle came back as he rejoined the deadly fight and became entangled in the horrible battle.

 926 No force could move him, nor did his raging heart tire from all the fighting; success magnified his strength.

-928 The Trojans faltered, trembling with fear. @(need a transition word for the ppl or no) They fled to the walls of the city because they felt their luck had run out.
+928 The Trojans faltered, trembling with fear.
+They fled to the walls of the city because they felt their luck had run out.
 They then shored up the gate's defenses by placing an oak beam on it.

 # Hector decides to fight Achilles

 931 Hector remained the one hope of salvation for the Trojans.
 Neither the fear of harsh death nor the prayers of his father could hold him back from flying into a rage and wishing to fight with great Achilles.

-935 When he saw him in the distance, clothed in his heavenly arms, Tritonian Pallas appeared before him and he became scared.
+935 When he saw him in the distance, clothed in his heavenly arms, Tritonian Pallas appeared before him, frightening him.
 The unlucky man ran around the walls, since the gates were closed, and the Nereian hero followed him.

 939 It was like a dream, when anger frightens your heart @(work on this whole sentence, but this part especially), and one man follows close behind while the other flees- both hurry, and the exertion slows their speed.
 In such a way, Hector and Achilles were able to pursue the course of action that was dangerous to both men.
 There was no rest: fear stirred the anger of both sides.